 Andreas, you’re originally from Russia.
 When and why did you come to Germany?

-In 1990.
+We came in 1990.
 My parents had to flee Russia and I came with them.
 We were living in Ekatarinenburg, in the beautiful Ural Mountains.
 It is in the middle of Russia and is the country’s third-largest city – a fact not many people know.
 During World War II, the government even considered moving the capital there.
 The weapons sector and other heavy industries were moved there as well, because the area was rich in iron ore and was inaccessible to enemies – they would have had to go through Siberia first.

 Do you still visit Russia?